I'm happy to teach all ages and abilities in an enjoyable and relaxed manner.

 £30 for a 1/2 hour, £40 for 1 hour lessons.

-(Please note that my published rates are for teaching students who live close to underground stations Northern Line that I teach from).
+(Please note that my published rates are for teaching students up to 30 mins travelling time from my base.)

 - Where do you teach?